Karim Rashid: Awards

-He holds an honorary doctorate degrees from the OCAD University (formerly Ontario College of Art & Design) in 2006, Pratt Institute in 2014 and Corcoran College of Art & Design in 2005.
+Rashid holds an honorary doctorate degrees from the OCAD University (formerly Ontario College of Art & Design) in 2006, Pratt Institute in 2014 and Corcoran School of the Arts and Design in 2005.
 And in 2016 an honorary doctorate, Doctor of Laws, or honoris causa, from Carleton University.
-Karim is a frequent guest lecturer at conferences, speaking about the importance of design in everyday life.

 In 2012, Danish designer and manufacturer BoConcept collaborated with Rashid to create the Ottawa Collection, which won the Red Dot Design Award.
-Rashid has won the George Nelson Award in 1999 and the Canadian Designer of the Year award in 2001.

-In 2010 Rashid won the Pentawards, a worldwide packaging design awards competition.
-The award (silver) was won jointly by Box House and Karim Rashid Studio.
-He is the very first designer to receive this special Pentaward for his creative excellence in packaging design.

 In 2017 Rashid was awarded the Lawrence Israel Prize by the Fashion Institute of Technology in New York City.